Setting up Volument

 After the code is in place, Volument starts measuring how your visitors engage with the site.

-Volument automatically collects engagement and retention information.
+Volument collects engagement and retention data automatically without any configurations.
 However, all the key conversion events, like registrations and purchases, must be wired programmatically.
 This happens by calling the following methods on the right spot on your code:

 Call this method when the visitor becomes a “lead.“ That is: they hand their email or phone number so you have a way to reach them.